-I know, I know, it’s only June and some people will hate the sound of the ‘C’ word right now.
-But, when you have your child’s birthday only 7 days after Christmas Day, it really is never too early to start planning.
+It’s getting on the the end of October but some people think it’s still too early to talk about Christmas.
+When you have your child’s birthday only 7 days after Christmas Day, it really is never too early to start planning.
 If I left everything until November or December I would end up in a mass state of panic and there’s no way I’d be able to afford everything.

 I tend to keep an eye out for things Erin might like throughout the year and I always look out for sales and special offers.
-The Sainsbury’s toy sale in particular is a great opportunity to get a bigger present for a great price.
-Last year I bought a toy shop to put away for this year and it only cost £20.
-This year I might be a little bit more cautious because I have no idea what Erin might like at nearly 4 but I’ll see what big items they have to put away.
+The Sainsbury’s toy sale (around 16th October) in particular is a great opportunity to get a bigger present for a great price.
+In previous years I have purchased Erin’s bigger gifts to put away for the next year.
+That’s not quite as easy now that she’s a bit older but it’s a great idea for younger children.

 To help take the pressure off spending money I use a few different survey and points sites to help me to earn some extra.
 Swagbucks is one of my favourites because I can use apps on my mobile phone to earn points and it doesn’t take a lot of work.
 You can obviously put more effort in to earn more but I average around £20 a month at the moment and that’s with not doing much at all.
 It may not seem like much but £240 is quite a lot if you save up all year.